ClozingTag/clozingtag-device-service/README.md

 - Implement **Prometheus & Grafana** for monitoring.
 - Enable **distributed tracing** using Zipkin or Jaeger.
 - Ensure delete is role base (Admin Only)
-- All device modifications (create, update, delete) are logged in the `audit_log` table.
+- All device modifications (create, update, delete) should logged in the `audit_log` table.

 ## Contributing